kfootball15/simpletodo/README.md

 [Speedy To Do](http://www.s2do.me)

 ## Intro:
-Speedy to do is a super intuitive todo list application that allows users to bypass having to sign up and/or login to yet another web application and let them start using their todolists as quickly as possible
+Speedy to do is a super intuitive todo list application that allows users to bypass having to sign up and/or login to yet another web application and let them start creating todo lists straight from their browser URL on Desktop and Mobile.

 Simply generate new todolists by typing them directly into the url for a fast, efficient way of creating a quick todolist.